webqit/quantum-js/README.md

 }
 ```

-Nested *If* statements have their own *if/else* branches bound to the references in their own *test* expression.
-So, above, every effect of a signal from the reference `someOtherCondition` is scoped to just the nested *if* statement.
+...and is bound to references in its own "test" expression, independent of its parent.
+But it only responds to thread events for as long as the "state" of all *conditions in context* allows.

-Now, for as long as one side of a logical expression remains active, expressions on the other side are always unexposed to signals.
-Above, for as long as the parent *test* expression (`score > 80 && passesSomeOtherTest()`) holds true:
+*Above, the nested "If" statement is bound to the reference `someOtherCondition`, and joins alone in the dependency thread, independent of the parent "If" construct, but for as long as the parent condition (`score > 80 && passesSomeOtherTest()`) holds false.*
-+ The *If* statement nested on its inactive side remains unexposed to signals from the reference `someOtherCondition`.
-+ The individual expressions nested on its active side remain exposed to signals from the references they themselves might be bound to.
-A change of state in the parent *test* expression reverses the situation.

-#### Switch Statements
+#### "Switch" Statements

-When the *switch* expression or any of the *test* expressions of a *Switch* statement contains references, the *Switch* construct is bound to those references.
+A "Switch" statement is bound to references in its "test" expressions - the "switch/case" expressions.

 ```js
 switch( score ) {